 - Provide a pedestrian/bike bridge at the Kennard Street alignment.
 The new bridge should have an enhanced design similar to the newer pedestrian bridges over I-94 west of Downtown Saint Paul. - Provide improved pedestrian and bike facilities on the White Bear Avenue and Ruth Street bridges over I-94.
-This should include a dedicated bikeway and wide sidewalks. - Provide wayfinding signage that directs BRT users to local institutions and attractions. - Create a new street connection from the station north to Old Hudson Road, including attractive pedestrian and bike facilities.
-This street connection should be provided before the opening of BRT service.
-(See Figure 37 on page 51.) - Extend Hazel Street south of Old Hudson Road and connect the extension to the new street that connects the station directly to Old Hudson Road.
-The locations of these new streets should be coordinated with the site's development.
+This should include a dedicated bikeway and wide sidewalks. - Provide wayfinding signage that directs BRT users to local institutions and attractions. - Provide a direct, comfortable pedestrian connection between the station and Old Hudson Road, potentially including a plaza. - Improve pedestrian crossing safety at the intersection of Hazel Street and Old Hudson Road by installing a 3-way stop and/or other measures. - Provide sidewalks on both sides of streets within $\frac{1}{2}$ mile of the anticipated station location.

-- Provide a direct pedestrian connection between the station and White Bear Avenue along the BRT guideway. - Provide sidewalks on both sides of streets within $\frac{1}{2}$ mile of the anticipated station location. - Repair uneven sidewalks within $\frac{1}{2}$ mile of the anticipated station location. - Provide a bikeway connection to Hazel Street and the broader bikeway network. - Provide pedestrian-scale lighting in the following areas: - Along any new streets and sidewalks created south of Old Hudson Road. - Hudson Road from Kennard Street to Ruth Street. - Van Dyke Street, Hazel Street, and Luella Street between Hudson Road and Wilson Avenue. - Wilson Avenue east of Van Dyke Street. - White Bear Avenue between Old Hudson Road and Suburban Avenue. - Ruth Street between Wilson Avenue and North Park Drive.
+- Repair uneven sidewalks within $\frac{1}{2}$ mile of the anticipated station location. - Provide a bikeway connection to Hazel Street and the broader bikeway network. - Provide pedestrian-scale lighting in the following areas: - Along any new streets and sidewalks created south of Old Hudson Road. - Hudson Road from Kennard Street to Ruth Street. - Van Dyke Street, Hazel Street, and Luella Street between Hudson Road and Wilson Avenue. - Wilson Avenue east of Van Dyke Street. - White Bear Avenue between Old Hudson Road and Suburban Avenue. - Ruth Street between Wilson Avenue and North Park Drive.